mircoporetti/blog/content/blog/tdd/index.md

 I often mock boundaries if needed, mainly when I'm specifically testing the domain of the problem which requires interactions with the infrastructure.

+#### Outside in vs Inside out
+There is an endless debate on starting from the outside or the inside when you start your TDD cycle.

+Kent Beck wrote something like this: "Choose a test that teaches you something valuable and that you can write".
+A good idea could be to start from the most obscure and valuable part of the problem because it's probably the one that will have more value for solving your problem.
+That’s not a fixed rule but a general suggestion and the right approach can be chosen depending on the situation.

+"...yes yes but what about you in practice?"

+I usually go Outside In, and then I jump into more detailed tests based on the complexity of the problem but it happens that I start from inside if I recognize that there is a clear aspect of the problem that is more complex.

 ## Final thoughts